Visualizing geometric product relationships in plane geometry

 Let’s go through this calculation line by line:

-3. I anti-commutes with vectors in the plane, so it anti-commutes with a
+- anti-commutes with vectors in the plane, so it anti-commutes with

-6. Right-multiplication of b by I rotates b counter-clockwise by 90 degrees, so we can identify bI with b_\perp
+- Right-multiplication of by rotates counter-clockwise by degrees, so we can identify with

 In the fifth step,